PTsolvers/Chmy.jl/docs/src/getting_started.md

 arch = Arch(CPU())
 ```

 If a different backend is desired, one needs to load the relevant package accordingly.
 For example, if NVIDIA or AMD GPUs are available, one can comment out `using CUDA` or `using AMDGPU` and make sure to use `arch = Arch(CUDABackend())` or `arch = Arch(ROCBackend())`, respectively, when selecting the architecture.
-For further information about executing on a single-device or multi-device architecture, see the dedicated documentation section for [Architectures](./concepts/architectures.md)
+For further information about executing on a single-device or multi-device architecture, see the documentation section for [Architectures](./concepts/architectures.md)

 ## Writing & Launch Compute Kernels